charwick/helipad/README.md

 ## Version History

-* 0.7: Ability to output stackplots
+* 0.7: Ability to output stackplots, parameter sweeps, and an updated parameter identification pattern
 * 0.6: Support for multi-level models
 * 0.5: Support for matching models, and the checkGrid class
 * 0.4: Initial PyPI release